nle641999/Tasty-Tunage/README.md

 - WHEN I click on the song art
 - THEN I am redirected to the song's Spotify page
 - IF the sample has a track on Spotify
-- THEN I am redirected to the sample's Spotify page
+- THEN I am redirected to the sample's Genius page
-- IF the sample doesn't have a track on Spotify
+- IF the sample doesn't have a track on Genius page
-- THEN I am presented with an error
+- THEN I am presented with nothing

 ## APIs
 - GeniusAPI